A Third Rail No More: Incoming House Democrats Embrace Gun Control

 In total, 95 candidates endorsed by Giffords PAC won seats in the House.
 Giffords PAC is the gun-violence prevention group founded by former Arizona Congresswoman Gabrielle Giffords and her husband.

-Everytown for Gun Safety, the gun control group founded by former New York City mayor Michael Bloomberg, pointed to equally successful results - an 83 percent win rate among its 66 endorsements in federal races.
+Everytown for Gun Safety, the gun control group founded by former New York City Mayor Michael Bloomberg, pointed to equally successful results — an 83 percent win rate among its 66 endorsements in federal races.

 Both groups insist that in contests where they took on incumbents supported by the NRA, they were more successful than the powerful gun lobby.

-In an emailed statement, the NRA said "gun control was not a decisive factor on election day," disputed the notion of a "blue wave," and pointed to key Senate wins in Tennessee, Indiana and Missouri, where NRA-backed candidates defeated Democratic incumbents.
+In an emailed statement, the NRA said "gun control was not a decisive factor on election day," disputed the notion of a "blue wave" and pointed to key Senate wins in Tennessee, Indiana and Missouri, where NRA-backed candidates defeated Democratic incumbents.

 Still, the NRA has not seen this level of electoral pushback in a long time.
 In recent elections, gun rights groups have consistently outspent gun control groups, according to data analyzed by the Center for Responsive Politics.
 But not this year.
 Gun control groups spent about $2.4 million more than gun rights groups on congressional races in 2018.